Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-**This is automatically done for the Sitefinity .NET Core Renderer projects**

 ### Initialization

 Before usage the IRestClient must be initialized by calling the function Init:

+**This is automatically done for widgets in the Sitefinity .NET Core Renderer projects.
+For any custom controller implementations the bellow code must be executed.**

 ``` C#